 You’re in luck!
 We wrote a whole post about what to pack for a trip to Namibia.

-This road trip itinerary took us 21 days to complete but we also spent several days lounging by the pool.
+This road trip itinerary took us 3 weeks in Namibia to complete but we also spent several days lounging by the pool.
 If you have less time consider skipping Fish River Canyon in the far south and/or Epupa Falls in the far north.

-If you have more time you should consider spending some time in Botswana or in the north east corner of Namibia.
-Bwabwata National Park, sandwiched between the Okavango River to the west and the Kwando River to the east, offers prime game viewing opportunities with far fewer tourist than Etosha.
+If you have more time you should consider spending some time in Botswana or in the northeast corner of Namibia.
+Bwabwata National Park, sandwiched between the Okavango River to the west and the Kwando River to the east, offers prime game viewing opportunities with far fewer tourists than Etosha.

 Safety in Namibia